Lakshman778/AI-Job-Application-Assistant/README.md

 * Paste the job description
 * Choose a target tone (e.g., Professional, Friendly)
 * AI-generated personalized cover letter using LangChain + OpenRouter
-* Export the result as a downloadable PDF (Unicode-safe)
+* Export the result as a downloadable PDF

 ---